bbauska/UofM-Intro-HTML5/README.md

 </p>

 With every website, we start with a shell.
-That shell is going to include the **doctype** stating that it&apos;'s an **HTML5** document.
-The **meta-data** that&apos;'s for us right now going to be the title of our page, but as you become a more confident programmer, it might include links to CSS files, to JavaScript, or perhaps to Favicons.
-Finally, today you&apos;'re going to focus on the displayable content, adding in paragraphs or lists, eventually we&apos;'ll be adding images.
+That shell is going to include the **doctype** stating that it&apos;s an **HTML5** document.
+The **meta-data** that&apos;s for us right now going to be the title of our page, but as you become a more confident programmer, it might include links to CSS files, to JavaScript, or perhaps to Favicons.
+Finally, today you&apos;re going to focus on the displayable content, adding in paragraphs or lists, eventually we&apos;ll be adding images.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 145/146.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->